jasonbarbee/ansible-cisco-inventory/README.md

 ```

 # Now to Configure Ansible
 This does not use SNMP.
 It is a CLI parsing tool.
-So as long as we can login, we are good.
+So as long as we can login via SSH, we are good.
 These modules **require SSH**.
-If you need telnet there is a way to make that happen.
-Open an issue if needed and I'll document it.
-Or the next time I need telnet I will document it.
+You can use Ansible and Telnet to provision SSH.
+But there's too much tooling outside my control that is hard wired for SSH only.
+(NetMiko supports it.
+PyNTC and NTC-Ansible does not).
+An example - config playbook (config-ssh.yml) is included if you need some guidance on bulk enabling ssh through telnet.

+See the FAQ below on enabling Telnet Hack to PyNTC if this applies to you.

 Getting Started:
 1. Make sure our ansible.cfg is within ntc-ansible folder.
 It forces the library folder.